A call for standardization

 2. A solution more simple in that it would not require an agreement between competing entities, is merely to use micron as the unit of measurement.
 Skip the grit altogether.
 It is as simple as that.

 Nano Hone is suggesting such a move in printing the micron size directly onto our sharpening stones and lapping plates to show clearly what the objective size of the particle is (the grit size is there as well, but let it be a reminder that it is a range).
-To support the move to micron-centric sizing, purchase Nano Hone or share this article to further the conversation.
+To support the move to micron-centric sizing, purchase Nano Hone or ask your sharpening community, why are we using a range to talk about a size?

 The micron is used, already, in measuring super fine abrasives, so now that the technology for fine consistency is more widely available, why not refine our vocabulary along with the measurements?